ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 ```

-This create a new instance on Engine,  set a new key value pair and get the value of the key, if the key not exists return an error, if everything works fine print the value on the console.
+This create a new instance on Engine,  set a new key value pair and get the value of the key, if the key not exists, panic and print error, otherwise print the value on the console.

 ### Add tests
-Althoug we can use main.go for test the code,  is a good idea to create a test in order to check the code in a more professional, easy and stable way, is true that in this moment seems like an overkilll,  but because we will add more features to the code is a good idea to have automated tests from the beggining.
+Althoug we can use main.go for test the code, is a good idea to start using tests in order to check the code in a more consice, easy and stable way, is true that in this moment seems like an overkill,  but because we will add more features to the code is a good idea to have automated tests from the beggining and check all with a single command.

 Create a new file engine_test.go and add the following code